-22 And when the days of their5 purification according to the law of Moses were completed, they took Him to Jerusalem to present Him to the Lord 23 (just as it is written in the law of the Lord, "Every male who opens a womb shall be called holy to the LORD"6), 24 and to offer a sacrifice according to what was specified in the Lord's Law, "a pair of turtledoves or two young pigeons".7
+22 And when the days of their1 purification according to the law of Moses were completed, they took Him to Jerusalem to present Him to the Lord 23 (just as it is written in the law of the Lord, "Every male who opens a womb shall be called holy to the LORD"2), 24 and to offer a sacrifice according to what was the whole town had heard the news.
+In all probability, the very next day someone offered Joseph a house to use.